Havvy/MediaWikiApi/readme.md

 Only one article should be sent.
 A request for multiple articles will return only one article in an arbitrary fashion.

-This method returns the contents of the article as a plain old string.
+The contents of the article is a plain old string.

 ### Editing Pages